LidamaoHub/Mini-DB/README.md

-#About Small-DB
+#About Mini-DB

-Small-DB is an experimental little database developed with javascript
+Mini-DB is an experimental little database developed with javascript